Homogeneous fibrations on log Calabi-Yau varieties: Proof of the main result

-\begin{lem} Let $Y$ be a nonsingular projective variety, and let $T$ be a $\Q$-divisor such that $T \sim_\Q 0$ and $\{T\}$ has simple normal crossing support.
+\begin{lem} Let $Y$ be a nonsingular projective variety of dimension $d$, and let $T$ be a $\Q$-divisor such that $T \sim_\Q 0$ and $\{T\}$ has simple normal crossing support.
 Then we have a natural anti-$\C$-linear isomorphism of complex vector spaces